TPREL Board Approves ₹6,500 Crore PV Ingot and Wafer Manufacturing Investment

 Strategic Manufacturing Initiative

 The investment targets upstream Solar Photovoltaic manufacturing, specifically PV Ingot and Wafer production.
 This segment represents a critical part of the solar value chain, supplying key inputs for downstream cell and module manufacturing.
-The initiative supports backward integration and reduces dependence on imports, particularly from China.
+The initiative supports backward integration and reduces dependence on imports, particularly from China, which currently dominates this segment.

 Expected Benefits and Market Position